-Octopus are found throughout the Aleutian Islands and in the middle and outer front regions of the Bering sea shelf, particularly along the shelf break and in the "horseshoe" region north of Unimak Pass.
+Octopus are found throughout the Aleutian Islands and in the middle and outer front regions of the Bering Sea shelf, particularly along the shelf break and in the "horseshoe" region north of Unimak Pass.
 At least seven species of octopus are found in the BSAI, including a newly-described species.
-The most abundant species in shelf surveys is the Giant Pacific octopus Enteroctopus dofleini, but the species composition of octopus harvested by fisheries is unknown.
+The most abundant species in shelf surveys is the Giant Pacific octopus Enteroctopus dofleini; based on size data and plant observations, this species also makes up the majority of the retained commercial catch.
 Octopus are taken as incidental catch in bottom trawl, longline, and pot fisheries throughout the Bering Sea and AI, with the largest catches from pot gear.
 Recent development of markets and a high ex-vessel price has spurred increased interest in fishing for and retention of octopus in BSAI fisheries.